 Coves are one of the most common decorative shapes in woodworking.
 You'll find them in various sizes on furniture, picture frames, crown molding and just about anything else made of wood that incorporates decorative shapes.
 Most woodworkers are familiar with cutting this common shape with a router, but fewer are practiced in the method of cutting coves on a table saw.
 Below, we'll cover the basics of the procedure, with a focus on the makings of a reliable cove cutting jig.
-Then, in Part II of the article, we'll offer a few tips on getting set up to cut the exact shape you want.

 The table saw method has a couple of considerable advantages over the router and cove router bit: A router is limited to one cove radius per bit.
 A table saw and a single blade, on the other hand, give you almost unlimited options for cutting coves of different proportions.
 A table saw will also cut coves in large sizes that are well out of range for even the largest routers and router bits.
 To cut a cove on a table saw, you simply take advantage of the saw blade's circular shape and run the stock over the blade at an angle.
 By changing the height of the blade and the angle at which the stock meets the blade, you can set up for virtually any depth-to-width proportion of cove.